 Bob Singh has been associated with the mineral exploration industry for over 23 years.
 He has strong technical background in evaluating and exploring gold and base metal systems and has outstanding geological, data management, computer and project management abilities.
 He is Founder of North Face Software Ltd. and serves as its President.
 He has worked for both junior and major mining companies as well as developed new technologies for recording and analyzing geological data.
 Singh has managed several exploration programs in the Red Lake Gold district since 2003 and was a key member of an exploration team exploring for sediment hosted gold deposits in British Columbia.
 Singh received his B.Sc. in Economic Geology at the University of British Columbia in 1991.

 David Terry, Ph.D., P.Geo. – Director

-Tony Ricci, CPA, CA – Director and CFO
+Tony Ricci, CPA, CA – Director